pgfarley/pgfarley.github.io/openai_retro_contest.md

 ### OpenAI Gym

 The Gym toolkit is the core project that all other contest tools build on.
 The [Gym site](https://gym.openai.com/) describes it as "a toolkit for developing and comparing reinforcement learning algorithms".
-In practice, understanding what Gym is for requires understanding a little bit about a standard reinforcement learning metaphor.
+In practice, grokking Gym requires understanding a little bit about a standard reinforcement learning metaphor.

-In reinforcement learning, the machine learning “problem” is structured as **agents** making **observations** of, taking **actions** on, and collecting **rewards** from an **environment**.
+In reinforcement learning, the machine learning "problem" is expressed as **agents** making **observations** of, taking **actions** on, and collecting **rewards** from an **environment**.
 The passage of time is broken up into discrete time **steps**.

  [IMAGE]

-The Gym toolkit provides a handy Python API for working with this characteristic reinforcement learning structure.
-Concretely, in the OpenAI contest, the Environment is the Sonic game, the Agent is the player algorithm implemented by contestants, the Observations are game state data at a given time (screen pixels, remaining lives, etc), the Actions are console controller commands (up, jump, left, etc), and the Reward is the percentage of level completed.
+The Gym toolkit defines a handy Python API for working with this characteristic reinforcement learning structure.
+Concretely, in the OpenAI contest, the E**environment** is the Sonic game, the **agent** is the player algorithm implemented by contestants, the **observations** are game state data (screen pixels, remaining lives, etc) at a given time which is incremented in **step**s, the **actions** are console controller commands (up, jump, left, etc), and the **reward** is the percentage of level completed.

  [IMAGE]